Diocese of Hong Kong: Education

 In the period before the handover of Hong Kong and in the period immediately after, the diocese had what the South China Morning Post referred to as "tight control" over the diocesan-operated schools.
-The Hong Kong government had a 2004 ordinance that required each school to establish an incorporated management committee (IMC) that would manage each school.
-The diocese argued that this contradicted the Hong Kong Basic Law's article 141 which stated that the management systems established by religious schools would continue as is.
+The 2004 school governance ordinance required each school to establish an incorporated management committee (IMC) that would manage each school.
+The diocese argued that this contradicted the Hong Kong Basic Law's article 141, which states that the management systems established by religious schools would continue as is.